hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - interoperability: the resource is resolved in a standard way according to the ToIP specification following W3C specification for DID URL dereferencing
 - discoverability: the resource defined in DID URL is resolved and fetched dynamically
 - scalability: compared to W3C specification, the DID Document is not required to fetch the resource, so instead of 2-3 steps (calls), the resource resolution should be completed in a single step.
 The behavior must be described in the DID Method and implemented by the DID resolver.
+- trust: publishing the `checksum` of the resource inside of the DID Document allows other SSI system to check the resource validity.

 #### Negative Consequences